Druid Lake Tanks

 Two buried water storage tanks are being installed:

-- Together these will hold over 54 million gallons of water.
+- Together these will hold 52 million gallons of water.

 - New piping will connect the tanks to the existing system.